 (Automatic translation with DeepL)

-• The Machine Learning model editor (learningml-editor).
+- The Machine Learning model editor (learningml-editor).

-• The lml-scratch programming editor.
+- The lml-scratch programming editor.

-The first has been built with Angular and the second with React.
-The tools that these javascript development frameworks offer to perform tasks such as code base generation, transpilation or the execution of a development server, are based on node.js.
+The first one has been built with Angular and the second one with React.
+The tools that these javascript development frameworks offer to perform tasks such as code base generation, transpilation or execution of a development server, are based on node.js.
 Therefore, the first thing we need to set up our environment is to install node.js.
 In the following videos you can learn how to do it in the different operating systems (Windows, MacOS and Linux).

 Note: As I recorded the videos some time ago, the version of node.js will have changed, which is not a problem.
 Use the most current version when you go to install it.